Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

 \subsection{Shift-in-Mean Scenario}

 The first example is used to show the basic properties of the proposed policy and to highlight the differences between the \gls{ao} policy and the optimal policy.
 The same scenario was already used in \cite{reinhard2021multiple} for the optimal policy.
 In that scenario, the aim is to decide among three different hypotheses with equal prior probability.
-Under all hypotheses, the likelihood, i.e., the distribution of the data conditioned on the random parameter, is a Gaussian distribution with variance $\sigma^2$.
+Under all hypotheses, the likelihood, i.e., the distribution of the data conditioned on the random parameter, is a Gaussian distribution with known variance $\sigma^2$.
+Hence, the data distribution depends on a single scalar random parameter whose prior distribution differs under the three hypotheses.
 The three hypotheses differ only in the prior distribution of the mean.
 The priors have a disjoint support.
-More formally, the hypotheses are defined as
+More formally, the hypotheses are where $\norm{\paramScalar}{\sigma^2}$ is the normal distribution with mean $\paramScalar$ and variance $\sigma^2$, $\unif(l,u)$ is the uniform distribution on the interval $[l,u)$ and $\Gam(a,b)$ is the Gamma distribution with shape and scale parameters $a$ and $b$, respectively.
+The variance of the Gaussian distribution is set to $\sigma^2=4$.